Small Molecule Promoters of Endogenous Lipid Droplet Accumulation Drive Lysophagy

 Abstract

-Lipid droplets (LDs) play a central role in regulating metabolism in stress-induced conditions, including one triggered by nutrient deprivation.
-Unravelling the protein networks involved in the biogenesis of LDs and their causative and functional roles in health and disease continue to evolve.
-To this cause, genetic manipulation of the lipid metabolic network or supplementation of high fat diet/ oleic acid (OA) are the traditional routes for voluntarily triggering LDs formation in cells and animals.
-We developed a screening platform for the identification of new LDs inducers, and our primary screening of various fatty acids identified linoleic acid (LOA, DUFA) as a better tool than OA (MUFA) in promoting LDs formation.
-The screening and validation discovered new small molecule-based tools for promoting a rapid organization of endogenous lipids into droplets in multiple cell types.
-Notably, our mass spectral lipidomics analysis presented the overproduction of phosphatidylcholines and small triglycerides, a hallmark of LDs.
-Mechanistic investigations of our lead molecules highlighted lipid peroxidation and ATP depletion through mitochondrial impairment in cells, which could serve as chemical cues for driving the fusion of cellular lipids into LDs.
-Finally, we uncovered the abrupt levels of LDs formation induced by our molecules promoted lysophagy in cancer cells to prevent their proliferation.
-Collectively, our work introduces new small molecules as powerful tools for reliably promoting LDs accumulation for studying their roles in biology, and we demonstrate the over accumulation of LDs prevent cancer cell proliferation, movement, and colonization.
+Lipid droplets (LDs) are central in regulating metabolism in stress‐induced conditions, including one triggered by nutrient deprivation.
+Genetic manipulation of the lipid metabolic network or supplementation of a high‐fat diet/oleic acid (OA) are the traditional routes for voluntarily triggering LD formation in cells and animals to study the role of LDs in disease biology.
+We developed a new screening platform for identifying small molecule‐based LD inducers, which identified linoleic acid (LOA, diunsaturated fatty acid) as a better tool than OA (monounsaturated fatty acid) in promoting LD formation in cells.
+Subsequent screening and validation discovered a novel heterocyclic compound and respective iron complex for promoting a rapid organization of endogenous lipids into droplets by mimicking desaturase function and modulating oxidative lipid metabolism.
+Notably, our mass spectral lipidomics analysis presented the overproduction of phosphatidylcholines and small triglycerides (TG), a hallmark of LDs.
+We uncovered that the abrupt levels of LD formation induced by our molecules promoted a unique cell death mechanism, lysophagy in cancer cells, to prevent their proliferation, movement, and colonization.
+Collectively, our work introduces new small molecules as powerful tools for reliably promoting LD accumulation in cells, a promising tool for studying the role in health and disease.

 Article activity feed